 You can sit in this area, fold clothes on the carrera marble counter and take in all of the light that comes in through those windows.

 We’re continuing to search for just the right art and some more accessories to complete the space.
 Overall the room turned out to be pretty fantastic.
+It truly is a retreat for them.
 When I visit I kind of wish we could hang out in there.